 3. “My hairline is receding” or “My hairline looks like an M”

 If your hairline is receding, you know it.
 However, you could just be maturing if you’re entering your late 20s or 30s.
 Men typically have a juvenile hairline up until the age of 28 to 30.
 This hairline is typically thick and typically straight across the top of your forehead.

-As your hairline matures, you'll notice an indent at the corners of your forehead and temples.
-This is your mature hairline forming as you age and is totally normal.
+As your hairline matures, you’ll notice an indent at the corners of your forehead and temples.
+This is your mature hairline forming as you age and it’s totally normal.

 This pattern may spread with male pattern hair loss.
 In this form of alopecia, you’ll lose more hair at the corners, and it may lead to the loss of a hairline completely.
 You can prevent this with medications containing finasteride such as Propecia.
 These are DHT blockers that can prevent your follicle from dying but may have side effects.

 Did you used to have thick hair that covered every inch of your head?
 When you run your hands to the back of your head, do you notice areas where your fingers touch bare skin?

 If you notice bald patches, it’s not too late to stop the hair loss.
 Otherwise, you may also notice your scalp gets sunburnt easily, and you need to wear sunscreen in these areas.